 – A gallon covers 200 sq.ft. on porous surfaces to 500 sq.ft.on non-porous surfaces, which is excellent value for money.

-Valspar have been in business for over 200 years and have built up a well-deserved reputation.
+Valspar has been in business for over 200 years and has built up a well-deserved reputation.
 You can say that they know what they are doing, and the company’s barn paint is worth your consideration.